Moorestown High School: Awards, recognition and rankings

 For the 1999–2000 school year, Moorestown High School was awarded the Blue Ribbon School Award of Excellence by the United States Department of Education, the highest award an American school can receive.

 The school was the 14th-ranked public high school in New Jersey out of 339 schools statewide in New Jersey Monthly magazine's September 2014 cover story on the state's "Top Public High Schools", using a new ranking methodology.
 The school had been ranked 27th in the state of 328 schools in 2012, after being ranked 39th in 2010 out of 322 schools listed.
 Moorestown High School is by far the highest ranked school in Burlington County.
 The magazine ranked the school 47th in 2008 out of 316 schools.
 Schooldigger.com ranked the school tied for 93rd out of 381 public high schools statewide in its 2011 rankings (a decrease of 16 positions from the 2010 ranking) which were based on the combined percentage of students classified as proficient or above proficient on the mathematics (89.0%) and language arts literacy (94.8%) components of the High School Proficiency Assessment (HSPA).

 In its 2013 report on "America's Best High Schools", The Daily Beast ranked the school 474th in the nation among participating public high schools and 40th among schools in New Jersey.

 In its listing of "America's Best High Schools 2016", the school was ranked 112th out of 500 best high schools in the country; it was ranked 21st among all high schools in New Jersey and eighth among the state's non-magnet schools.

 At Moorestown High School, students have the opportunity to take Advanced Placement courses and exams.
-About 50% of students on average take this opportunity and take AP courses.
-48% of students are male and 52% are female.
-The student: teacher ratio is 12:1.
-It is currently unranked in the National Rankings.
-When it comes to student proficiency, they score 37% for math.
-Moorestown High School students also score 50% on reading.
+About 59% of students on average take this opportunity and take AP courses.
+Around 48% of students are female and 52% are male.
+The student to teacher ratio is about 12:1.
+As of 2024 MHS is 947th in the National Rankings and 48th in New Jersey.
+When it comes to student proficiency, they score 37% for math, 73% on reading, and 62% in science.
 The graduation rate is 98%.
-However, when it comes to college readiness, it only scores a 45.5%.
+However, when it comes to college readiness, it only scores a 52.6%.
 It is classified as a large suburban setting school (Greco).